asciidisco/Backbone.Chosen/README.md

 ```

 Then you create a collection containing all of this entries, but you want
-create different models for files and directories.
+to create different models for files and directories.

 With the standard behaviour of Backbone, this is not possible.
 Backbone.Chosen to the rescue.